Chase Ultimate Rewards (UR) Points: Everything You Need to Know

 United MileagePlus (Best Airline Partner)

 United miles are valuable for Star Alliance partner bookings.
 Book ANA business class to Japan, Lufthansa first class to Europe, or Singapore Airlines to Asia through United.
-Saver awards start at 30,000 miles one-way to Europe in economy, and United Polaris business class runs 60,000-80,000 miles one-way.
+United uses dynamic pricing, but economy awards to Europe can start around 30,000 miles one-way at the low end, while Polaris business class runs roughly 60,000-90,000 miles one-way depending on route and availability.

 Southwest Rapid Rewards